gokul-gokz/gokul-gokz.github.io/cv/index.md

 problem.
 * Implemented Cartesian path planner for waypoint navigation of a 6 DOF manipulator.

-Robot Software Engineer(May 2016 - June 2017)
+Robot Software Engineer 'May 2016 - June 2017'

 * Developed top level task planner for a receptionist robot using state machines in ROS.
 * Developed overall software architecture, integrating custom built perception, navigation and